High School Programs

-Are all of the Concurrent Enrollment courses offered online?
+Are all of the Dual Enrollment courses offered online?
 Yes, Concurrent Enrollment courses are offered online.
-However, interested students can earn credit on campus through our summer Pre-College Program.
+However, interested students can earn credit on-campus through our summer Pre-College Program.

 How much does it cost?
 Tuition is dependent upon the agreement with the partner high school, but is typically handled by RMCAD and the partner school.
 Each agreement is different.

 What if my high school isn't a partner with RMCAD?
 RMCAD has worked hard to partner with many high schools and community colleges and welcomes the opportunity to expand its partner schools.
 Speak to your high school Guidance Counselor or Community College Advisor, or reach out to a member of the RMCAD Outreach team at firstname.lastname@example.org.

 The purpose of RMCAD’s Wednesday Night Workshops is to provide Denver-area high school students an opportunity to learn about the variety of college majors in art and design.
 Through fun, creative, hands-on activities led by RMCAD faculty members and continuing-education instructors, students have the chance to explore various realms of art and design, build their skills and interact with other students who share their interests.

 Classes take place from 6:30 – 8:30 p.m.
 Workshops cost $25 each.
 Students wishing to participate in multiple workshops can take three for $50.